What Is the Difference Between Buckwheat and Kasha? A Complete Guide

 3. Baking: Use buckwheat flour in pancakes, muffins, or bread for a gluten-free alternative.

-Pairing buckwheat with vegetables, sauces, or proteins enhances its natural flavor.
+Pairing buckwheat with vegetables, sauces, or proteins enhances its subtle, earthy flavor and makes it a flexible ingredient for both sweet and savory dishes.

 Cooking Techniques for Kasha

-Kasha’s roasted nature requires slightly different preparation methods:
+Kasha’s roasted character brings out a more intense flavor and requires slightly different cooking methods:

 1. Toasting: For deeper flavor, toast kasha in a dry pan before cooking.